THE SHAPE OF FILM ART:

 For the tragicomic story of twin gynecologists Beverly and Elliot Mantle-both played by Jeremy Irons-evoked the ‘twin’ relationship of Henry Thomas’ Elliot Thomas and E.T. in E.T., THE EXTRATERRESTRIAL, implying that Cronenberg was blasting Spielberg again in DEAD RINGERS.
 Significantly, as the confident and assertive Elliot’s lust for success destroyed the shy, sensitive and imaginative Beverly, causing a downward spiral of despair that destroyed both men and finally lead Beverly to kill Elliot in a mutant operation in another triumph of a shy and possibly gay man over a virile and supposedly hetero man as in WINTER KEPT US WARM, Cronenberg implied that Spielberg’s Dark lusts for blockbuster film success had destroyed his ability to create higher film art.
 Or was Cronenberg actually blasting Richter for toasting him in THE ADVENTURES OF BUCKAROO BANZAI ACROSS THE EIGHTH DIMENSION, given that the Mantle twins resembled Richter and that twins played by Ellen Barkin featured in the Richter film?
+Or was it Kubrick, given that certain scenes evoked scenes in LOLITA and 2001: A SPACE ODYSSEY?
 Time and more thought would tell.

 At any rate, the brothers were definitely linked to film, as they both shared an intimate relationship with Genevieve Bujold’s film actress, Claire Niveau, while Beverly’s name evoked Beverley Hills.
 The twins were also linked to the TZ disaster, for Niveau’s inability to conceive due to a ‘trifurcate uterus’ reminded us that film artists were unable to conceive TZ disaster free film art at the time due to the three victims of the TZ disaster.
 Indeed, Irons linked the film openly to the twilit and disastrous year of 1982 via his role as Nowak in Jerzy Skolimowski’s allegorical film, MOONLIGHTING (1982), thus confirming that Cronenberg was allegorically brooding on the twilit and disastrous year of 1982 in DEAD RINGERS.

-Curiously, the increasing use of drugs by the Mantles as they fell apart over the course of the film anticipated Cronenberg’s return with his core team of Cronenberg, Sanders, Shore, Spier and new director of photography Peter Suschitzky from DEAD RINGER and trusted veterans Campbell and Silverman to implicitly roast Lynch again in his next twilit, allegorical and CGI free film, NAKED LUNCH (1991), inspired by the rambling and allegorical Burroughs compilation, Naked Lunch (1959).
+Curiously, the increasing use of drugs by the Mantles as they fell apart over the course of the film anticipated Cronenberg’s next film when he teamed up with his core team of Cronenberg, Sanders, Shore, Spier and new director of photography Peter Suschitzky from DEAD RINGER and trusted veterans Campbell and Silverman to implicitly roast Lynch again in the twilit, allegorical and CGI free film, NAKED LUNCH (1991), inspired by the rambling, gleefully obscene and allegorical Burroughs compilation, Naked Lunch (1959).

 ‘The Zone takes care of its own.’